misakey/frontend/README.md

 ## License

-The code is published under BSL.
+The code is published under AGPLv3.
 More info in the [LICENSE](LICENSE) file.

 ## Cryptography notice